AdaCore/gnatstudio/docs/users_guide/editing.rst

     end A;

 * :menuselection:`Edit --> Rectangles --> Replace With Text`
-  This is similar to :menuselection:`Edit --> Rectangles --> Clear`, but the rectangle is replaced with user-defined text.
-The lines will be shifted left or right if the text you insert is shorter (resp. longer) than the width of the rectangle.
-If for instance we replace our initial rectangle with the text TMP, we end up with the following.
-Note that the character "c" has disappeared, since TMP is shorter than our rectangle width (4 characters).
-This command will impact lines that are empty in the initial rectangle::
+  Similar to :menuselection:`Edit --> Rectangles --> Clear` but the
+  rectangle is replaced with user-defined text.
+The lines are shifted left or right if the inserted text is shorter (respectively, longer) than the width of the rectangle.
+If, for example, we replace our initial rectangle with the text "TMP", we end up with the following.
+Note that the character "c" has disappeared, since "TMP" is shorter than our rectangle width (4 characters).
+This command affects lines that are empty in the initial rectangle::

     package A is